-1995 SkyBox & Kenner : Superman: Man of Steel
+1995 Kenner & SkyBox : Superman: Man of Steel

-1995 Kenner - Superman Man of Steel - Kryptonian Battle Suit
+1995 Kenner : Superman: Man of Steel - Kryptonian Battle Suit

 "Laser Superman" dons the black Kryptonian regeneration suit from the "Reign of the Supermen!" storyline.
 The regeneration suit was designed by Superman: The Man of Steel artist Jon Bogdanove.
-The suit first appeared with the S-shield emblem on the last page of Action Comics #690 (August 1993).
+The suit first appeared with the shield emblem on the last page of Action Comics #690 (August 1993).

 Cyborg Superman Hank Henshaw is curiously absent from the series.
 A "Street Guardian Superboy" figure was advertised but never released.
 Unmarketed prototypes for Metallo and King-Shark were displayed at the 1996 Toy Fair.
 Some models from the Superman: Man of Steel line were repurposed for later collections released by Kenner and Hasbro.
+Kenner released a similar action figure and card series titled Legends of Batman.

 Some of the original paintings used for the card series have been observed in private collections.
 Joe Jusko also contributed a painting of Superman and Doomsday for the DC Villains: The Dark Judgment series.
 An "All Superman!
 All Joe Jusko!"
 Superman trading card set was originally scheduled for release in the summer of 1996, but the series was cancelled during development.